sandravrdoljak/dfir-compendium.github.io/content/artefacts/windows.md

 ---
-title: Demo Page
+title: Windows Artefacts
 type: docs
-prev: /
+prev: _index
-next: docs/folder/
+next: macos
 ---

-A simple demo page.
+This is the site for the Windows Artefacts